SAIVAISHNAVI16/Career-Suggestion-System/README.md

 ## How to Run

-1. Open the project in VS Code or any Python IDE.
+    Open the project in Python or VS Code.
-2. Open the Python file (`career_suggestion.py`).
-3. Run the program.
+    Run the Python file.
-4. Enter the required inputs when prompted.
+    Enter the required inputs.
-5. View the suggested career path based on your answers.
+    View the career suggestion.